erasmus-without-paper/ewp-specs-api-bm-mobilities/README.md

 of higher education individuals projects, to link their mobility management software (any type) to the Beneficiary Module, therefore automatise reporting of individual mobility of students in the Beneficiary Module.

+Only student mobility reporting is covered by this API.
+Staff mobility reporting may be added in the future.

 Security
 --------